 Web beacons are a similar technology to cookies; and just like cookies, they can help to deliver an improved online experience.
 Essentially, they are a clear picture file that is used to keep track of a customer's navigation through a website or series or websites.

-These cookies are essential in helping you to make use of the features and services we offer on the digi.com website.
+These cookies are essential in helping you to make use of the features and services we offer on our Site.
 Without these cookies, the services you want to use (such as managing a device) cannot be provided.
-These cookies do not gather information about you that could be used to identify you, and they do not monitor or remember where you have been on the internet.
+These cookies do not gather information about you that could be used to identify you, and they do not monitor or remember other websites you have visited.

-Performance cookies help us to understand how our customers use our site, so we can keep our products and services relevant, easy to use and up to date.
-For example, we can see which products and services are most popular, identify when and where errors occur, and test different versions of a page in order to provide an improved online experience.
+Performance cookies help us to understand how our customers use our Site, so we can keep our Products relevant, easy to use and up to date.
+For example, we can see which Products are most popular, identify when and where errors occur, and test different versions of a page in order to provide an improved online experience.

 Sometimes, the services we use to collect this information may be operated by other companies on our behalf.
 They may use similar technologies to cookies, known as "web beacons" or "tags".
-These are anonymous and, as they are only used for statistical purposes, they do not contain or collect any information that identifies you.
+These are anonymous and, as they are only used for statistical purposes, they do not contain or collect any Personal Information.

 We set some cookies directly, and we also make use of some services which set their own cookies.
 We believe it is important to be clear about any cookies that are being set, so we have provided a list to explain this to you.

 These are cookies set by us, and are often referred to as first-party cookies.
-You will not necessarily see all of the cookies referenced below stored on your machine after visiting our site.
-Some will depend on how you got here and the features and products that you looked at during your visit.
+You will not necessarily see all of the cookies referenced below stored on your machine after visiting our Site.
+Some will depend on how you got here and the features and Products that you viewed during your visit.

-Rather than blocking all cookies, you can choose to only block third-party cookies which will still allow our website to function as intended.
+Rather than blocking all cookies, you can choose to only block third party cookies which will still allow our Site to function as intended.

-The cookies used by this website do not contain any sensitive information about you.
+The cookies used by this Site do not contain any Personal Information about you.